 You first need to establish a MIDI connection between your computer and the TM-6 PRO.
 The only way to make the TM-6 PRO to receive MIDI is to connect it via the USB port.
 (There is one 5-DIN MIDI port on the TM-6 PRO but this is only for sending MIDI out.)

-However if you want to use the TM-6 PRO as an external sound card or route the audio from it into Ableton Live, you would need to set the Driver Mode to “VENDOR” and install the driver on your computer/Mac.
+However if you want to use the TM-6 PRO as an external sound card or route the audio from it into Ableton Live.
+You would need to set the Driver Mode to “VENDOR” and install the driver on your computer/Mac.
 There is a description on how to do this in this post here.

 You now want to place the “TM6-PRO Kit Selector” Max for Live device on a MIDI Track.
 You need to set the “Midi From” on this track to “TM-6 PRO” and select channel 10.
 Do the same selection for the “MIDI To”.

-Switch on ARM or Monitoring
+Switch on ARM or Monitoring for MIDI from TM-6 Pro

-Automate Kit Changes
+Automate Kit Changes for TM-6 pro with Ableton Live

 You can automate kit changes in MIDI clips in the envelope section.
 Just create a new MIDI clip by double clicking on an empty slot.
 Select the envelope view and select the “KIT” parameter.
 Here you can set dots by double click on the red line.
 You could now move those dots up and down towards the kit you want to be selected automatically.
 Kit-presets on the TM-6 Pro will now change automatically when this clip is being triggered.